For Online Services

 - If Customer makes additional purchases of an Online Service, the end of the subscription term of the additional purchase must align with Customer’s existing subscription term for the same Online Service.
 This provision does not apply to Azure reservations.

 - Customer may not reduce the number of users or devices covered by its Online Services subscription during the term of their Online Services subscription except as permitted in Customer’s licensing agreement.

 - Add-on and Step-up User SLs must be purchased under the same licensing agreement as their Qualifying License or base User SL.
 Add-ons expire upon the earlier of the expiration of the SA coverage for the Qualifying License or the Add-on User SL.
 Step-ups expire upon the earlier of the expiration of the Step-up User SL or base User SL.

 Online Services Renewal

-Online Services with Auto-Renewal will automatically renew the day after their subscription term expires, unless Customer chooses not to renew by opting out of auto-renewal at least of 30 days before the subscription expires by placing an order with their reseller or using a form that is available at http://microsoft.com/licensing/contracts.
+Online Services with auto-renewal will automatically renew the day after their subscription term expires, unless Customer chooses not to renew by opting out of auto-renewal at least of 30 days before the subscription expires by contacting their reseller.
 Online services subscriptions for government and academic customers will not be automatically renewed unless Customer chooses the auto-renewal option.